Hyperight

 9. Metadata Management and Data Contracts

 Metadata is essential for ensuring the accuracy, performance, and contextual relevance of AI models.
-Moreover, data contracts serve as a cornerstone for maintaining data quality and consistency, especially within the framework of a data mesh strategy.
+Moreover, data contracts are the cornerstone for maintaining data quality and consistency.
+Especially within the framework of a data mesh strategy.

 Implementing automated processes for metadata collection and optimizing metadata tagging procedures is highly recommended.
 This systematic approach to data management enhances the effectiveness of AI systems by ensuring data accuracy and consistency throughout the workflow.